 mixture found in cat urine due to the species-inappropriate level of

 grains in cat food.
-Knowing this, Man then stepped in and
+Knowing this, humans stepped in and

 started acidifying commercial cat food with things like dl methionine -

 instead of cutting into profit margin by removing the grains and going back

 Unfortunately, in trying to

 'fix' a cat's unnatural alkaline urinary pH - caused by human

 greed in the first place - pet food manufacturers created even more problems by adding

 urinary acidifiers in the form of dl methionine, etc., which led to the